 Bizzarro et al. (2007) found that the differentiated meteorites do not contain 60Fe, but that later-formed chondrites do, and that all of the meteorite types do contain 26Al.
 They believe the radiometric evidence indicates that 26Al was infused into the local nebula very early through stellar winds from a nearby massive star.
 Sahijpal and Gupta (2009) suggest that this massive star belonged to a common stellar cluster and was located ~3.5 parsecs from the protosun.
 Injection of radionuclides by this massive star into the presolar nebula could have occurred during a Wolf-Rayet stage or during a core collapse supernova ~1 m.y. after the onset of planetesimal agglomeration, after which 26Al became homogeneously mixed throughout the nebula.
 The stellar winds from the massive star could even be primarily responsible for the initial collapse of the protosolar disk.
 Only after the supernova explosion occurred was the 60Fe released from the massive star's interior and injected into the dust of newly accreting chondritic parent bodies.
 For additional information on the studies of Bizzarro et al. (2007) read the PSRD article by G. Jeffrey Taylor: "The Sun's Crowded Delivery Room", July 2007.

 Ningqiang has had a variable history with its classification, at one time or another being associated with the CV, CK, and CO groups, usually as an anomalous member, or otherwise considered to be ungrouped (G. Kallemeyn, 27th LPSC, #1318 ).
-More recent analyses indicating lower than usual refractory lithophile abundances led to the general conclusion that Ningqiang is best classified as an ungrouped C3 chondrite (e.g., Wasson et al., 2013).
-Studies of Ningqiang and other ungrouped carbonaceous chondrites such as Acfer 094 (probably CO-related; Simon and Grossman, 2015), Mulga West, and Adelaide will continue to broaden our database and improve our understanding of early solar system history.
-The photo shown above is a 1.2 g interior fragment of Ningqiang.
-The photo below shows a prominent CAI exposed inside of a broken edge.
+Other analyses indicating lower than usual refractory lithophile abundances led to the general conclusion that Ningqiang would be best classified as an ungrouped C3 chondrite (e.g., Wasson et al., 2013).
+More recent isotopic analyses conducted by Yin and Sanborn (2019) establish a CK group membership for Ningqiang.
+The photo shown above is a 1.2 g interior fragment of Ningqiang, while the photo below shows a prominent CAI exposed inside of a broken edge.